+Research fields Recognition Works Confessions of an Aca-Fan: The Official Weblog of Henry Jenkins.
+Transmedia – it’s about the story, not the tools.
 I’m on a early flight this morning what made me skip to publish another series of pictures from Iceland but instead use the time and share with you some thoughts on the concept of transmedia I got pretty obsessed about recently after hearing about it .
 The concept is simple, actually that simple that it barely feels as new information.
 But I think it is something what we often forget about.
 And it is also a bit scary when you think of labels like photojournalist.
 One of the basic concepts always has been cross-media , what more or less means to take your produced material, let’s say pictures and publish it in as many channels as possible, for instance a book, magazine, newspaper, web, you name it.
-Multimedia is now another way of expressing the story.

 For a related process, see Transmediation.
 The Rise of the Corporate Transmedia Storyteller - The Steve Rubel Stream.
 The Clip Report: An eBook on the Future of Media In the early 1990s when I began my career in PR there were clip reports.